Lord, guide our feet into the way of peace. – cf. Luke 1.79

 Peter was martyred in Rome during the Neronian persecutions, probably in the year 64.

-Scripture quotations marked ‘JB’ are taken from the Jerusalem Bible, copyright 1966, 1967 and 1968 by Darton, Longman & Todd Ltd., and Doubleday a division of Random House, Inc. In this translation, ‘Yahweh’ is rendered ‘Lord’ by kind permission of the publisher.
+Scripture quotations marked ‘JB’ are taken from the Jerusalem Bible, copyright 1966, 1967 and 1968 by Darton, Longman & Todd, and Doubleday, a division of Random House, Inc. (In this translation ‘Yahweh’ is expressed as ‘Lord’ by kind permission of the publishers).

-Scripture quotations marked ‘NJB’ are taken from the New Jerusalem Bible, copyright 1985 by Darton, Longman & Todd Ltd., and Doubleday, a division of Random House, Inc. In this translation, ‘Yahweh’ is rendered ‘Lord’ by kind permission of the publisher.
+Scripture quotations marked ‘NJB’ are taken from the New Jerusalem Bible, copyright 1985 by Darton, Longman & Todd, and Doubleday, a division of Random House, Inc. (In this translation ‘Yahweh’ is expressed as ‘Lord’ by kind permission of the publishers).

-Scripture quotations marked ‘ESV’ are taken from The Holy Bible, English Standard Version, published by HarperCollins Publishers, copyright 2001 by Crossway Bibles, a division of Good News Publishers.
+Scripture quotations marked ‘ESV’ are taken from the Holy Bible, English Standard Version, published by HarperCollins Publishers, copyright 2001 Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
-All rights reserved
+All rights reserved.

 The spiritual life

 We must keep the Bible open before us.
 It is our enlightenment, our source of consolation, our prayer book.
 It contains the revelation of God’s purposes in salvation history.
 It is the well-spring of all the truth, goodness and wisdom that God wishes to transmit to human beings who he ordained to administer the complexities of the natural world and to carry forward knowledge of salvation history with its outcome in the incarnation of Christ.